kevinmarathon2/electron-journal/README.md

-A notetaking app that bases it self on sorting things out by date, making it sort of a journal
+A notetaking app that bases it self on sorting things out by date, making it sort of a journal.
+Created using React